georgeweigt/mel/README.md

-mel.c runs Mel Kaye's blackjack program bkjck.txt by simulating an LGP-30 computer.
+This program (mel.c) runs Mel Kaye's blackjack program bkjck.txt by simulating an LGP-30 computer.

 bkjck.txt is read from the working directory.